Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 # AWS Projects

 ## Project 1 Overview:
- - Transition of the 'City of Vancouver' portal data to AWS cloud.
- - Development of a Data Analytics Pipeline (DAP) using AWS services.
- - Focus on scalability, security, and automation in data handling.
+ - The project aims to migrate data from the City of Vancouver to an AWS cloud platform and create a comprehensive data analytics pipeline.
+The goal is to streamline data processing, analysis, and visualization for various city departments, ensuring scalability, security, and efficiency in data management.

 ## Table of Contents
  - [Data Analytical Question Formulation](#data-analytical-question-formulation)